 Actors, singers, and dancers are cast by audition, held around Memorial Day weekend.

-Rehearsals and performances are held at the Schaumburg Prairie Center for the Arts.
+Rehearsals and performances are held at the Al Larson Prairie Center for the Arts.